Networks-Learning/counterfactual-explanations-mdp/README.md

 # Counterfactual Explanations in Sequential Decision Making Under Uncertainty

-This repository contains the code used in the paper [*Counterfactual Explanations in Sequential Decision Making Under Uncertainty*](https://arxiv.org/abs/2107.02776), to appear at NeurIPS 2021.
+This repository contains the code used in the paper [*Counterfactual Explanations in Sequential Decision Making Under Uncertainty*](https://arxiv.org/abs/2107.02776), published at NeurIPS 2021.

 ## Dependencies